-Professor Kamnikar (Lowder-Weil Chair) Associate Professors Gurley (Head) and Heier Assistant Professors Leach and Marudas

-- 2010.
+VISU - 3722 Typography 2 3 4732 Graphic Design 3 4702 Presentation Graphics 1 3 4742 Advertising Art 3 ■ D Acco Description of Courses unting and Finance Profess Associa nting (ACCT) sors Kamnikar (Lowder-Weil Chair) and Jacobs ate Professors Gurley (Head), Heier and Marudas nt Professors Belche, Deal and Leach 2010.
 Introduction to Financial Accounting (3).
 Pr., BUSN 1000, MATH 1100 or MATH 1120 or equivalent, sophomore standing or permission of dean.
-An introduction to the fundamentals of financial accounting, including a study of the accounting process, how general purpose financial statements are prepared, and how to read and interpret these statements. - 2020.
+An introduction to the fundamentals of financial accounting, including a study of the accounting process, how general purpose financial statements are prepared and how to read and interpret these statements.
+2020.
 Introduction to Managerial Accounting (3).
 Pr., ACCT 2010.
-Covers the use of accounting data in the management functions of planning and controlling through the study of the manufacturing process, budgeting, cost benefit analysis, cost-volume-profit analysis, performance evaluation, product costing and pricing. - 3110.
+Covers the use of accounting data in the management functions of planning and controlling through the study of the manufacturing process, budgeting, cost benefit analysis, cost-volume-profit analysis, performance evaluation, product costing and pricing.
+3110.
 Intermediate Accounting I (3).
 Pr., ACCT 2020, junior standing.
-The study of accounting theory as it applies to accounting practice and financial reporting according to generally accepted accounting principles. - 3120.
+The study of accounting theory as it applies to accounting practice and financial reporting according to generally accepted accounting principles.
+3120.
 Intermediate Accounting II (3).
 Pr., ACCT 3110.
-Continuation of ACCT 3110 with introduction of specialized accounting topics. - 3210.
+Continuation of 3210.
+ACCT 3110 with introduction of specialized accounting topics.
 Managerial Cost Accounting (3).
 Pr., ACCT 2020, junior standing.
-The study of cost behavior as it relates to cost accumulation, allocation and control procedures for manufacturing, service, and governmental organizations, with an emphasis on job-order, process, activity, and standard costing methods along with related budgeting and planning techniques. - 3310.
+The 3210. study of cost behavior as it relates to cost accumulation, allocation and control procedures for manufacturing, service and governmental organizations, with an emphasis on job-order, process, activity and standard costing methods along with related budgeting and planning techniques.
+3310.
 Income Tax Accounting (3).
 Pr., junior standing.
-Income taxation of individuals, sole proprietors, partnerships, corporations, and fiduciaries with emphasis on role of taxation in the business decision-making process and introduction to basic tax research and use of tax software. - 4130.
+Income taxation of individuals, sole proprietors, partnerships, corporations and fiduciaries with emphasis on role of taxation in the business decision-making pro- cess and introduction to basic tax research and use of tax software.
+4130.
 Advanced Financial Accounting (3).
 Pr., ACCT 3120.
 Advanced accounting theories and methods, consolidation of financial statements, and other special problems.
-Duplicate credit will not be allowed for ACCT 4130 and ACCT 6130. - 4200.
-Accounting Information Systems (3).
-Pr., ACCT 2020, INFO 2070, junior standing.
+Duplicate credit will not be allowed for ACCT 4130 and ACCT 6130.
+4200. • • • • • • • • • • • • • • • • • • • • junior standing.
 Introduction to accounting information systems with an emphasis on the understanding of transactions and relationships found in basic transaction cycles and the internal controls required by management.